rust-lang/homu/README.md

    config values.

 2. Create a GitHub account that will be used by Homu.
 You can also use an existing account.
-In the [account settings][settings], go to "OAuth applications" and create a new application:
+In the [developer settings][settings], go to "OAuth Apps" and create a new application:
    - Make note of the "Client ID" and "Client Secret"; you will need to put them in your `cfg.toml`.
    - The OAuth Callback URL should be `http://HOST:PORT/callback`.
    - The homepage URL isn't necessary; you could set `http://HOST:PORT/`.

-3. Go to the user settings of the GitHub account you created/used in the previous step.
+3. Go back to the developer settings of the GitHub account you created/used in the previous step.
 Go to "Personal access tokens".
 Click "Generate new token" and choose the "repo" and "user" scopes.
 Put the token value in your `cfg.toml`.

 4. Add your new GitHub account as a Collaborator to the GitHub repo you are setting up homu for.
 This can be done in repo (NOT user) "Settings", then "Collaborators".
+Enable "Write" access.

      4.1.
 Make sure you login as the new GitHub account and that you **accept the collaborator invitation** you just sent!

 5. Add a Webhook to your repository.
 This is done under repo (NOT user) "Settings", then "Webhooks".
-Click "Add webhook", the set:
+Click "Add webhook", then set:
    - Payload URL: `http://HOST:PORT/github`
    - Content type: `application/json`
    - Secret: The same as `repo.NAME.github.secret` in `cfg.toml`
-   - Events: `Issue Comment`, `Pull Request`, `Push`, `Status`, `Check runs`
+   - Events: click "Let me select individual events", then pick `Issue comments`, `Pull requests`, `Pushes`, `Statuses`, `Check runs`

 6. Add a Webhook to your continuous integration service, if necessary.
 You don't need this if using Travis/Appveyor.